18VAC85-40-66. Continuing education requirements.

 A. In order to renew an active license as a respiratory therapist, a licensee shall attest to having completed 20 hours of continuing education within the last biennium as follows:

-as approved by the American Medical Association for Category 1 CME credit;
+respiratory care as approved by the American Medical Association for Category 1

-3. A credit course of post-licensure academic education relevant to respiratory care offered by a college or university accredited by an agency recognized by the U.S. Department of Education; or
+3. A credit course of post-licensure academic education relevant to respiratory care offered by a college or university accredited by an agency recognized by the U.S. Department of Education.